CRA SimpleFile Service

 To use the SimpleFile service, here are some typical requirements and features you might expect:

 - Filing Options: The goal of SimpleFile is to simplify the process of filing a tax return.
 While the service does offer multiple filing options, your invitation letter will indicate the filing option that is available to you.
-Along with SimpleFile Digital, you might also be able to file using SimpleFile by phone or SimpleFile by Paper.
+Along with SimpleFile Digital, you might also be able to file using SimpleFile Phone or SimpleFile Paper.
 As mentioned, it will depend on the instructions provided in your invitation.
+New this year, SimpleFile Digital is available without an invitation if you meet the eligibility criteria.

 - Income Sources: The service is tailored for those with common types of income below a certain threshold such as employment income, pension income, and simple investment income.
 If your income is derived from wages, interest, or retirement benefits, the CRA may send you a SimpleFile invitation.